Computer Science M.Eng. (Cornell NYC Tech)

 Field of Study

-The one-year MEng in Computer Science is an immersion of technical depth and advanced business education, within the context of industry, market and user needs.
+Education, within the context of industry, market and user needs.
 These courses teach you to think like an entrepreneur, work on cross-disciplinary teams, and create a portfolio of work relevant to the digital age.
 Our students have access to Cornell Tech's robust network of people and resources, in the thriving nexus of tech and innovation within New York City.

 Our students are trained and prepared to go into industry for software engineering/development and management, product management /development, technical program or product management, big data engineering, customer insight/analytics and user experience strategies, operations management or entrepreneurship.

 - computer science

 - programming languages and logics

 For Cornell Tech Master of Engineering Application Deadlines please visit: https://tech.cornell.edu/admissions/meng-application/

 Ideal candidates have an academic background in computer science or a related technical field, strong entrepreneurial interests, and passion to lead in the tech industry.
 If you do not have a technical academic background, you will need to have taken courses in programming, discrete structures, architecture and operating systems.

 For information on the M.Eng. program in New York City, please visit: https://tech.cornell.edu/programs/masters-programs.